ImAlex28/chat-theme-shadow/README.md

 # Installation

-1. Download the resource from releases page.
+1. Download the resource folder (chat-theme-shadow-main) from releases page.
 2. Drag the chat-theme-shadow folder to your server resources folder.
 3. Add this line to your server.cfg: start chat-theme-shadow